SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 Read the information about your mini truck robot below (beware lots of reading).
 Afterwards, follow the instructions and test your goal-reaching controller on the mini truck **in F111** with the provided `lab1_truck.launch`. **Demo your robot on the F111 track and record a video to upload to Canvas**.

+**Always remember**, turn on your RC remote controller *before* switching on mini truck motors, and *switch off* your mini truck motors before the RC remote controller.
+For some mini trucks (e.g., NX-02), the truck may automatically drive forward when not tuned with the RC controller.

 # Intro to Mini Truck!
 ![A hardware schematic of the robotic platform.](assets/schematic.png)
 ***Figure 7**: A hardware schematic of the robotic platform.*